• Skip to main content

 • ½ medium yellow onion diced

-• 10 slices galangal *see notes
+• 10 slices galangal *or ginger (see notes)

 • 3 cloves garlic minced